dlee0106/capstone_mood_rec_sys/README.md

 * Mode
 * Release Date

-Comprehensive tracks information can be downloaded here:  https://www.kaggle.com/yamaerenay/spotify-dataset-19212020-160k-tracks?select=data_w_genres.csv

 ## EDA

-For my initial model, I chose three foundational moods: happy, angry and sad.
-I had 150 mood playlists and in order for a song to be categorized as one of the three moods, it had to have appeared in two or more of these playlists.
+With 150 playlists, in order for a song to be categorized as one of the three moods, it had to have appeared in two or more of these playlists.

 This threshold gave me a training dataset of around 2,000 songs with playlist labels.